The handover period is the first step of the process once we've matched you with your dedicated Inbox Manager(s).

-Each step of the system we build for you will be recorded in your personal knowledge base and available to you at all times.
+We will also begin to work through your Wish List and take over some of your higher-level requests.
+Every step of the systems we build for you will be recorded in your personal knowledge base and available to you at all times.

-We don't lock you into a long term pricing contract (you can cancel any month).
+We don't lock you into a long-term pricing contract — you can cancel at any time.
 Regardless of whether or not you continue with us long term, you will always have an inbox with streamlined systems and a training manual to reference at any time.

-If you are ready to apply to work with us, the first step is to book your discovery call.
+If you are ready for your own specialist email assistant or a team to take over all your support needs, the first step is to book your Discovery Call.

 Book A Discovery Call Now To Discuss Your Needs